drmikeuk/fruits/about.md

 Creates page per item in /fruits/ eg [Bananas](/fruits/bananas.html).

-### Fruit template
+#### Fruit template
-All item data (matches column headings from CSV) is available as page variables eg
+All item data from the CSV is available as page variables.
+The variables are mapped to the CSV column headings eg

 {% highlight html %}
 <h1> {% raw %}{{{% endraw %} page.fruitname {% raw %}}}{% endraw %} </h1>